TomerFi/switcher_webapi/CONTRIBUTING.md

 -   *Python Package*: [black](https://pypi.org/project/black/) for formatting python scripts residing in [pyscripts](pyscripts/).
-    -   [black](https://pypi.org/project/black/) is still in beta phase, from this project point-of-view it's in examination therefore erros are ignored in `tox` and it's not yet configured with `circleci`.
+    -   [black](https://pypi.org/project/black/) is still in beta phase, from this project point-of-view it's in examination therefore errors are ignored in `tox` and it's not yet configured with `circleci`.

     -   [black](https://pypi.org/project/black/) is configured with [pyproject.toml](pyproject.toml).